killera/killera.github.com/_posts/2018-10-23-performance-tuning-checklist.md

 * Avoid N+1 Select
 * COMPATIBILITY_LEVEL of SQL Server, sometimes it matters, check the [details](https://docs.microsoft.com/en-us/sql/t-sql/statements/alter-database-transact-sql-compatibility-level?view=sql-server-2017)
 * MAXDOP, usually you don't need to change this, or don't change it if you are not sure.
 I did found the instance MAXDOP set to 2 on one production database.
 Check [Here](https://docs.microsoft.com/en-us/sql/database-engine/configure-windows/configure-the-max-degree-of-parallelism-server-configuration-option?view=sql-server-2017) and [Here](https://sqltechblog.com/2016/10/04/understanding-the-new-maxdop-settings-in-sql-2016/)
+* ORM over Stored Procedure

 ### Code Related

+* use cache if needed.
 * Move expensive filters out of loop
 * Avoid N+1(usually when executing DB query with ORM)
 * Dictionary over List for item lookup.